counterfactual/monorepo/03-state-machines.md

 Some app states are marked terminal.
 An app state `a` is terminal if there does not exist an action `c` such that `applyAction(a, c)` returns without throwing.
 In other words, the app state transition graph has no outgoing edges from `a`.
 Since we cannot statically check this property, the app developer can manually mark these states by making `isStateTerminal` return true for them, allowing us to skip one step of dispute resolution.

 Note that this is an optimization; this function can always safely be omitted, at the cost that sometimes disputes would take longer than strictly necessary.

-## ConditionalTransaction

-The `ConditionalTransaction` contract is a target contract for a multisignature wallet to call using `DELEGATECALL`.
-Its purpose is to define logic for resolving a conditional transaction that adheres to the protocol.